-Catered Events-Campus Dining and Events is the exclusive catering service for the Wells College campus.
-No off-campus catering is permitted without prior approval by the Campus Dining and Events food service director.
-Campus Dining and Events offers a full range of event services; all events must be arranged at least two weeks prior to the event date.
+Catered Events-Hallmark Dining is the exclusive catering service for the Wells College campus.
+No off-campus catering is permitted without prior approval by Hallmark's dining manager.
+Hallmark offers a full range of event services; all events must be arranged at least two weeks prior to the event date.

 Exceptions to this rule may occur with proper approval of the food service director.
-To arrange an event, please contact autumn.devries@hallmarkdining.com or call 315.364.3374.
+To arrange an event, please contact Mary Tucker at mary.tucker@hallmarkdining.com or call 315.364.3374.